 I agree the economy sucks for job seekers (duh), but maybe the problem is less the economy and more your strategies and tactics… so rethinking what you are doing might be just what you need to do.

-Here’s another suggestion: use job boards to get inspiration and ideas.
+Here’s another suggestion so the job search sucks less: use job boards to get inspiration and ideas.
 For example, you could search for admin jobs to see the latest job openings, and read through them to get language to use on your resume, in interviews, and to find out about titles you might not have thought about before.

-Have any other suggestions for when the job search plain sucks?
-Of course you should be using JibberJobber.com by now, to manage the admin and organizational aspect of the job search… what else do you suggest?
+Have any other suggestions for when the job search sucks?
+Of course, you should be using JibberJobber by now, to manage the admin and organizational aspect of the job search… what else do you suggest?